James Comer: Early life and education

 Comer is a native of Carthage, Tennessee.
+His parents were Dr. James R. Comer Sr. (a dentist) and Sandra Witcher Comer.
 He grew up in Monroe County, Kentucky, graduating from Monroe County High School, Tompkinsville, Kentucky, in 1990.
 He received a BS in Agriculture from Western Kentucky University in 1993.
 In college he served as president of the Kentucky Future Farmers of America.
 After college, he and his family started James Comer, Jr. Farms, a 950 ha farm, and he also co-owns Comer Land & Cattle Co.
 He served as a director of the South Central Bank for 12 years.
 Comer served as president of the Monroe County Chamber of Commerce from 1999 to 2000.

 Kentucky politics

 Kentucky House of Representatives

-In 2000, Comer was elected to the Kentucky House of Representatives at the age of 27.
+In 2000, Comer was elected to the Kentucky House of Representatives at the age of 27 following the retirement of incumbent Billy Polston.
+Comer defeated Donnie Polston, Billy's wife, for the Republican nomination.

-Kentucky Commissioner of Agriculture
+Kentucky commissioner of agriculture

 In 2011, Comer ran for agriculture commissioner.
 The incumbent, Richie Farmer, was term-limited.
 In the election, Comer was the only Republican to win election to a statewide executive office, and worked with a team of Democratic officials and under a Democratic governor.
 He had the highest percentage of the vote of any candidate on the ballot, and raised $606,766 to his opponent's $204,287.
 He took office in January 2012.
-One of Comer's first actions in office was to team up with Democratic Auditor Adam Edelen to investigate his Republican predecessor's ethics while in office.
+One of Comer's first actions in office was to work with Democratic auditor Adam Edelen to investigate his Republican predecessor's ethics while in office.

 That year Comer, became chair of the Kentucky Industrial Hemp Commission, and shortly after taking office, he called the legalization of industrialized hemp his top priority, and was "instrumental in getting the hemp industry up and running", including by founding several pilot programs in an effort to restart Kentucky's industrial hemp industry.
 He also filed suit against the DEA, which resulted in the DEA allowing hemp seeds to be delivered to Kentucky farmers for the first new crops.
 Between 2014 and 2015, Kentucky's hemp crops grew from 33 to 1,700 acres.
 Comer also advocated for national hemp deregulation.

 Comer founded the Kentucky Proud Farm to Campus program, and created a mobile science centers program for primary and secondary school students to learn about agricultural sciences.